 When you focus on the needs of your audience and deliver a message to be of service, it will take the pressure off of you and stop your use of vocal fillers in its tracks.

 I’ve never had a client circle back after a speech or presentation telling me they wished they had practiced less.

 Knowing what you’re about to say next reduces vocal fillers.
-Enlist a colleague or professional and run a rehearsal so they can provide real time feedback.
+Enlist a colleague or professional and rehearse your presentation or speech so they can provide real time feedback.
 With caution though.

 Ensure that those you ask to help you have the experience to provide valuable feedback.